 Tax Loss Harvesting: If you go with a robo-advisor like Betterment, this con actually does not exist.
 Betterment has a ton of tax efficiencies that they can execute on your behalf.
 However, if investing on your own with only 2 or 3 funds, you might miss out on some tax loss harvesting opportunities.

 Customization: I’m not sure that this is a con, maybe more of a call out.
 You can’t customize a lazy portfolio like you can other portfolios.
 But at the end of the day, that is the point of these types of portfolios – to keep it simple.

 Lazy Portfolios: In Summary

 And with lazy portfolios, it is.

 There is no need to have a bunch of complicated investments in your portfolio.
-Lazy portfolios break down the barriers that keep most people from investing (being too complicated, expensive, risky, etc.) while providing a diversified portfolio that is set up to match market returns.
+Lazy portfolios break down the barriers that keep most people from investing (being too complicated, expensive, risky, time-consuming, etc.) while providing a diversified portfolio that is set up to match market returns.

 It’s why lazy investing is one of my favorite investing strategies!